 Basic washer and dryer safety tips

-Follow these basic safety tips when using your washer and dryer.
+Follow these basic safety tips when using your dryer.

 - Don’t overload.